rycus86/podlike/docs/Templates.md

 2. An inline template mapping

-This uses the given string as the template text.
+This uses the given string as the template text, or the YAML string marshalled from the given mapping.

 ```yaml
 x-podlike: